Inventory Rules

 Navigate to the sort option.
 Continuing our example, for the “Check all warehouses in 100 miles” inventory rule, we’ll use the "Proximity" sorting option.

-This sorting option will arrange eligible facilities within the 100-mile range by their distance from the customer, ensuring that the closest warehouse is chosen for fulfillment.
-This approach aligns with the goal of meeting same-day or next-day delivery requirements by minimizing transit time.
+This sorting option will arrange eligible facilities within the 100-mile range by their distance from the customer, so the closest warehouse is chosen for fulfillment.
+This approach supports meeting same-day or next-day delivery requirements by minimizing transit time.

 Step 3: After Actions Logic